Chris Minns: Views on union influence in the Labor Party

 Additionally, Minns called for a reduction in union influence in the Labor Party in favour of "increasing representation of ordinary members of our party who have more diverse voices", stating that while trade unions were integral to the success and heritage of the Labor Party, the party also needs to represent those who are not in a trade union, and that will mean taking steps to reduce union control on Labor's conference floor.

 Bob Nanva, national secretary of the Rail, Tram and Bus Union, while acknowledging that Minns had been "an extraordinarily effective Assistant General Secretary of the ALP", rebuked him for being "seriously mistaken" on his views about unions.
-Additionally, both Mark Buttigieg and NSW Labor Party secretary Jamie Clements disagreed with Minns' contention regarding unions.
+Additionally, both Mark Buttigieg and NSW Labor Party secretary Jamie Clements disagreed with Minns's contention regarding unions.
 By 2019, Minns reportedly no longer held those views, according to HSU NSW state secretary Gerard Hayes.